freakmaxi/kertish-dos/README.md

 -  7291kb 2020 Jan 13 05:30 krtfs
 ```

-If you get the same or similar outputs like here, congratulations! you successfully set up your Kertish-dfs.
+If you get the same or similar outputs like here, congratulations! you successfully set up your Kertish-dos.

 ### One Last Important Note